-Because South College maintains small class sizes, you’ll receive more individualized attention and professional guidance to help you get the most from your education.
-We also facilitate internships at law firms, court systems, agencies, and other entities with paralegal needs so you can earn 120 hours of hands-on training.
+Because South College maintains small class sizes, you’ll receive individualized attention and professional guidance to help you get the most from your education.
+We also facilitate internships at law firms, court systems, agencies, and other entities with paralegal needs so that you can complete 120 hours of hands-on internship training.

 Demonstrate knowledge of fundamental theoretical legal concepts necessary to hold a paralegal position under the direction and supervision of a licensed attorney.

 Develop analytical and reasoning skills that promote independent thinking.

 Demonstrate knowledge of appropriate professional and ethical responsibilities as set forth in the Rules of Professional Responsibility and other applicable guidelines, laws, and directives.

 Develop legal research, writing, and drafting skills necessary to hold a paralegal position under the direction and supervision of a licensed attorney.

 Demonstrate knowledge of appropriate professional and ethical responsibilities as set forth in the Tennessee Rules of Professional Responsibility and other related guidelines, laws, and directives.